-Dundee City Council Fostering Service provides a Fostering, Adoption, and Adult Placement service for children and young people who are assessed as in need of alternative family care.
+Dundee City Council provides a Fostering, Adoption and Adult Placement service for children and young people who are assessed as in need of alternative family care.

 The agency recruits and supports caregiver families to provide a range of alternative care arrangements for children and young people, including, emergency, interim, long term, permanent and short break.
-Both the fostering and adoption team support caregivers and children and young people in permanency planning and adult placement (continuing care), and the findings and key messages in this report are relevant to both teams.
+Both the fostering and adoption team support caregivers and young people in adult placement (continuing care), and the findings and key messages in this report are relevant to both teams.

-A registered Adult Placement (Continuing Care) service is linked to the Fostering Service.
+The registered Adult Placement (Continuing Care) service is linked to the Fostering Service.
 This enables young people to remain in their family home beyond the age of 18 years, with continued support from the service.